cartmander/iam-security-remediation/README.md

 # AWS IAM Least Privilege Automation

-This repository has been archived already, see this repository instead: [iam-role-access-advisor](https://github.com/asurion-private/iam-role-access-advisor).

 ## Introduction
 This automation will make use of AWS IAM Access Advisor to determine which services are only being used in a role.
 The output of this automation is to produce inline policies for roles specified in the csv file.